webbhuset/pipeline/docs/functions/expand.rst

     Expand ( [ callable $callback ] )

-Applies :ref:`callback <callback>` to every input value, yielding from the resulting Generator.
+Passes every input value to the :ref:`callback <callback>` function, yielding from the resulting Generator.

 Parameters